Ranked #1 Children's Hospital by U.S. News & World Report

-The Center for Pediatric Sleep Disorders at Boston Children's Hospital (BCH) invites applications from candidates interested in training in Pediatric Sleep Medicine.
+The Sleep Center at Boston Children's Hospital (BCH) invites applications from candidates interested in training in Pediatric Sleep Medicine.
 Candidates must be trained in Pediatrics and preferably have completed pediatric subspecialty training (i.e. Neurology, Pulmonology, Psychiatry residency/fellowship).

 BCH has provided training in Pediatric Sleep Medicine for over 20 years and has been participating in ACGME sleep fellowship programs since 2009.
 Trainees concentrate on becoming expert in the diagnosis and management of sleep disorders in children while meeting ACGME requirements for Sleep Medicine board eligibility.
 Our program brings together expertise from Child Neurology, Pulmonology, and Developmental Medicine to provide a broad clinical experience and education.

-The fellowship program comprises a year of clinical training in Sleep Medicine with approximately 75% time spent treating children at the Boston Children's Hospital Center for Pediatric Sleep Disorders.
+The fellowship program comprises a year of clinical training in Sleep Medicine with approximately 75% time spent treating children at the Boston Children's Hospital Sleep Center.
 The remainder of the fellowship time is spent treating adults with sleep disorders at Beth Israel Deaconess Medical Center (BIDMC).
 The selected candidate will have appointments as a Clinical Fellow in Neurology at Boston Children's Hospital and Harvard Medical School.

 The fellowship is offered through the established pediatric track in the Sleep Medicine Fellowship Program administered through BIDMC.
 Interested applicants should apply through ERAS (Electronic Residency Application Service), program name “Beth Israel Deaconess Medical Center Program”).
 Competence in English is required.